 Are there any downsides?

-No... but there are a multitude of benefits in using hypnotherapy to powerfully assist in the treatment of serious illness.
-In my opinion all cancer patients should really be seeing a hypnotherapist, as long as the patient...
+No... but there are such a multitude of benefits to using hypnotherapy to assist in the treatment of serious illness.
+In my opinion, all cancer patients should see a hypnotherapist, as long as the patient... a) wants to participate and b) has a level of cognition to participate.

 A few basics of hypnotherapy